We're now on Instagram #scummtb

 One that we're aware of include a Friday Night Social Ride at Cabbage Tree Lane - this is a great family affair and usually occurs during dailight saving times - it often moves to a Saturday arvo in Winter (the location can change too).

-Many members use another Facebook page, the South Coast Pedalers.
-This also offers social ride options for MTB (and other bike types).
+Many members also use another Facebook page, the South Coast Pedalers.
+This group offers social ride options for MTB (and other bike types).
 You can join this group, post details of a ride that you're planning so that others can join you.

 Some Not So Fine Print: